707 Naval Air Squadron: Advanced and Operational Flying Training (1964-1995)

 In April 1982, 848 Naval Air Squadron reformed out of a large part of 707 Naval Air Squadron and then the former saw active service during the Falklands War.
 The squadron re-equipped with Westland Sea King HC.4 helicopter, a British licence-built version of the American Sikorsky S-61 helicopter, from October 1983 and eventually the Wessex Commando training was moved onto 771 Naval Air Squadron, in September 1985.
 Mountain flying training included detachments to Landsberg-Lech Air Base in Bavaria, in Germany and locations around Saint-Raphaël, Var and Saillagouse in southern France.
 Military and weapons training detachments were home based at Castlemartin Training Area and Dartmoor Training Area (DTA), and Deck Landing Practice was done using Royal Fleet Auxiliary ships.

 707 Naval Air Squadron again provided support for 848 Naval Air Squadron which deployed during the Gulf War, with personnel and helicopters.
 In October 1993 it also deployed three helicopters to RAF Aldergrove, Northern Ireland, in support of security operations, but this was withdrawn when 846 Naval Air Squadron took the role on in April 1994.
 In February 1995 the squadron disbanded becoming 848 Naval Air Squadron.

-Aircraft operated
+Aircraft flown

 The squadron operated a variety of different aircraft and versions: